Lyle W. Moore Scholarship

 Although he taught voice, music theory and history, he was best known for his Men’s Glee Clubs.

 Born in Illinois in 1904, Lyle W. Moore graduated from Eureka College in 1928.
-Shortly after that he came to Spokane and began his long career with Gonzaga University.
+Shortly after he came to Spokane and began his long career with Gonzaga University.
 While at Gonzaga, the Men’s Glee Clubs he directed performed in such venues as Spokane’s Post Street Theater, the War Memorial in San Francisco and in high schools and churches throughout the Northwest during the 1930’s, 40’s, and 50’s.

 Professor Moore received his master’s degree in music from Columbia University in the early 1930’s.
 He later added a doctorate of letters to that, upon his retirement from Gonzaga in 1970.
 During his 42 year tenure at Gonzaga, his career in music was interrupted by his service as a flyer in the South Pacific from 1942 to 1946.